 The Chair of the Hearing Committee shall request an initial statement summarizing the faculty member’s responses, which may be presented by the faculty member or his/her advisor or legal counsel.

-The charging party (or his/her representative, advisor, or legal counsel) shall present documents/testimony to support the charges.
-The faculty member and his/her advisor or legal counsel have the right to cross-examine all witnesses.
+The charging party (or their representative, advisor, or legal counsel) shall present documents/testimony to support the charges.
+The faculty member and their advisor or legal counsel have the right to cross-examine all witnesses.
 The Hearing Committee will normally withhold questions until the cross-examination of the witness has been completed.

-The faculty member (or his/her representative, advisor, or legal counsel) shall present documents/testimony to refute the charges.
-The charging party and his/her legal counsel have the right to cross-examine witnesses.
+The faculty member (or their representative, advisor, or legal counsel) shall present documents/testimony to refute the charges.
+The charging party and their legal counsel have the right to cross-examine witnesses.
 The Hearing Committee will normally withhold questions until the cross-examination of the witness has been completed.

 After the faculty member’s witnesses have completed their testimony, including any cross-examination, the charging party may present rebuttal evidence.
 Rebuttal evidence shall be limited to new matters introduced in the faculty member’s case.
 Surrebuttal evidence (limited to evidence rebutting the charging party’s rebuttal evidence) shall also be allowed.

-The charging party (or his/her representative, advisor, or legal counsel) shall present his/her closing argument.
+The charging party (or their representative, advisor, or legal counsel) shall present their closing argument.

-The faculty member (or his/her representative, advisor, or legal counsel) shall present his/her closing argument.
+The faculty member (or their representative, advisor, or legal counsel) shall present their closing argument.

 The Hearing Committee shall deliberate to prepare its report and recommendations.

-Appendix III Procedures for Selecting Dismissal for Cause Review Officer

-A panel of ten tenured faculty members shall be established.
-The Provost of the University to advise the Provost shall select one from the panel to advise the Provost when a Dean proposes to initiate dismissal for cause proceedings against a faculty member under Section I of the Policy.
-The Provost shall randomly select three from the panel to consider whether the faculty member’s conduct is egregious and will be relieved from all duties without pay during the dismissal for cause proceedings, as outlined in Section VII(B) of the Policy.
-The faculty members selected under Section I or Section VII(B) may not be from the same college as the faculty member against whom charges may be or are filed, or the Dean filing the charges.

-The panel shall be composed of tenured faculty members selected by the Provost in consultation with the Chairs of the UCFT and University Committee on Faculty Affairs.
-It is preferable for panel members to be tenured full professors who have (a) experience in chairing grievance panels, standing or ad hoc committees, (b) training or experience in grievances, arbitration, and/or mediation, or (c) legal training.

-Panel members shall serve at the pleasure of the Provost, with vacancies filled in accordance with the procedure stated above.